 Wisdom literature maintains that there is a type of knowledge of God and God’s ways that is discoverable not through revealed law but from the natural world.
-Is this a dichotomy that still holds today?
+Where have you seen this theme in the Bible?

 How do we as modern readers vest authority in the wisdom books despite their self-consciously non-divine origins?
 Why is ancient parental or scribal wisdom part of our scriptural canon?